-- a) S Blaine extension E Ninth Street to S College Street.
-Includes street, curb, sidewalk, storm.
+- a) S Blaine Extension E Ninth Street to S College Street.
+Area within URA only.Includes street, curb, sidewalk, stormwater.
 New street to meet City of Newberg standards.
-Alignment to be generally adjacent to the existing railroad. - b) S College Street E Ninth Street to E Fourteenth Street.
-Includes street, curb, sidewalk, storm.
-This is currently a County road.
-Improvements to existing road to meet City of Newberg standards. - c) Rail crossing improvements No. 40A-000.60 at S College Street to meet ODOT Rail requirements for future development.
+Alignment to be generally adjacent to the existing railroad track. - b) S College Street E Ninth Street to E Fourteenth Street.
+Includes street, curb, sidewalk, stormwater.
+This is currently a County Road.
+Improvements to the existing road to meet City of Newberg standards. - c) Rail crossing improvements No. 40A-000.60 at S College Street to meet ODOT Rail requirements for future development. - d) E Ninth Street Sidewalks S Blaine Street to S River Street - e) ADA Curb Ramps E Ninth Street, S Blaine Street to S River Street

-S Blaine presently ends at E Ninth Street.
+EXISTING CONDITIONS: S Blaine presently ends at E Ninth Street.
 It does not meet city standards for new streets.
 S College Street has a sidewalk partially on one side, curb partially on one side but no other street amenities.
 It does not meet city standards for new streets.
 Rail crossing improvements do not meet ODOT Rail requirements for future development in the area.
-This area is generally served with public storm, water and wastewater infrastructure.
+This area is generally served with public stormwater, water and wastewater infrastructure.

-Figure 7 - Sub-Area D Transportation and Infrastructure
+Figure 6 - Sub-Area D Transportation and Infrastructure